teambit/docs/docs/resources/migration.md

 1. If you are maintaining your legacy Bit workspace, clone your repository.
 1. Create a new branch for Harmony migration.
 1. Remove all bit-related files and directories from your project - `bit init --reset-hard`.
-1. Initialise a Harmony bit workspace in your project - `bbit init --harmony`.
+1. Initialize a Harmony bit workspace in your project - `bbit init --harmony`.

 ### Sort components and track